Analysis | The perfect distillation of 2021 politics is a banned-book controversy from 2013

 It was a mystery that remains unsolved, except in a metaphorical sense.
 The universe was simply doing a bit of foreshadowing.

-On Monday, Virginia gubernatorial candidate Glenn Youngkin (R) released an ad attacking his Democratic opponent, Terry McAuliffe, for having muffled a parent’s concerns about their child.
+On Monday, Glenn Youngkin, the Republican nominee for Virginia governor, released an ad attacking his Democratic opponent, Terry McAuliffe, for having muffled a parent’s concerns about their child.

 You’ll notice, if you watch the ad, that it’s pretty vague.
 The woman in the ad, Laura Murphy, simply describes how her son showed her “reading material” that she found unacceptably explicit.
 She criticizes McAuliffe, the state’s former governor, for having vetoed legislation that would have notified parents about explicit content being used in school curriculums.